 The third step in the processing of AMNet data requires the Site Operator and/or Site Supervisor to approve the Data Report.
 The AMNet Site Liaison should be notified of approval of the Data Report within 4 weeks of receipt of the Report.
 Questions regarding the validation of data should be discussed with the Site Liaison.
-Data flags assigned by the Site Operator are the same as those used by the Site Liaison and are defined in Table 6.
-Again, the data flags apply to both the Tekran instrument data and the meteorological data.
+Data flags assigned by the Site Operator are the same as those used by the Site Liaison and are defined in Table 5.